- Restaurant review: Chino Latino, London - 28 August, 2023

 After breakfast, we have two choices for Day 2, both involve being out at sea visiting and learning about coral reefs.

-For those who enjoy snorkelling, the Coral Reef Foundation offers a truly unique experience through their diving partners.
+For those who enjoy snorkelling, the Coral Restoration Foundation offers a truly unique experience through their diving partners.
 As well as just snorkelling, on this full-day excursion, travellers are taking making a sustainable holiday option actively participating in coral restoration.
-The morning is spent at the Coral Reef Foundation in Key Largo where you learn about the coral and get hands on training for your work in the afternoon.
+The morning is spent at the Coral Restoration Foundation in Key Largo where you learn about the coral and get hands on training for your work in the afternoon.
 After lunch, you’ll go out as part of a dive to a coral nursery, collect some coral and re-attach (re-home) it in a nearby reef.
 This goes way beyond other diving adventures just seeing nature, and we highly recommend this of those who can snorkel.
 Prices from $150 depending on date and dive provider.

 Those for whom snorkelling isn’t their option, you’ll still be out at sea.
 Instead, take the Key Largo Princess Glass-bottom boat tour.
 The cruise takes 2 hours in total, with about 30 mins bobbing gently over Molasses reef (about 6 miles out to sea) .
 As the name suggest, in the cabin there are two large glass-bottom cutouts to see directly what sea life there is around the coral reef you visit.
 The staff on board were incredibly knowledgable about the local fish and coral, keeping us highly informed.
 And we now know how much sand a parrot fish can produce in a year.
 Ticket prices from $50 per person, and make sure to book in advance.